anonymized458/MPPCA/README.md

-# Efficient Distribution Similarity Identification in Clustered Federated Learning via Principal Angles Between Client Data Subspaces (PACFL)
+# Neural Networks as Data: Identifying Malicious and Novel Clients in Heterogeneous Federated Learning

 The official code of
 paper ''[Neural Networks as Data: Identifying Malicious and Novel Clients in Heterogeneous Federated Learning]()''.